MicrosoftDocs/cloud-adoption-framework/docs/strategy/mission-objectives.md

 ---
 title: Cloud adoption strategy mission and objectives
-description: Learn how to define your mission and objectives to drive your cloud adoption strategy. ms.author: tozimmergren
+description: Learn how to define your mission and objectives, and how to measure success with your cloud adoption strategy. ms.author: tozimmergren
 author: Zimmergren
 ms.topic: conceptual